D’où êtes-vous? (Where are you from?)

 Was I lying to get myself out of a sticky situation?
 No!

 All I wanted was a slice of bacon (or three)!!!

 How do you go from a plea for pig flesh to lying about your nationality?
 What universal forces could possibly converge to bring about that sordid level of deception?

 Let me explain

 I’ve had bad experiences with French people…..
 I’ll throw that out nice and early so there’s no ambiguity.
-On my many travels I’ve managed to find 96.3% of all French arseholes <Editors note: You may want to reword this!>
+I rarely experience conflict or arguments on my travels but, every time I have, it’s been coincidentally always with French people.

 That aside, I try!
 God knows I try!